Cloverleaf Eyelet Stitch Pattern

 The cloverleaf eyelet stitch pattern is just one of those stitch patterns that says feminine, dainty and pretty.

-is there a difference between eyelet stitch knitting and lace Stitch knitting?
+is there a difference between eyelet stitch knitting and lace Stitch knitting patterns?

-Yes there is.
+Yes there is although not always easy to pick out.
 Eyelet stitch knitting tends to be less open than lace stitch knitting patterns.

 Eyelet stitch patterns still maintain a solid fabric background with various eyelets positioned in different ways like this Cloverleaf pattern.